CSR / Environment

 Sharp believes risk management is essential to fulfilling its corporate social responsibility, which entails meeting the expectations of stakeholders through the sustainable development of business.

 To this end, Sharp has formulated the Rules of Business Risk Management as a basic approach to risk management.
 In the Rules, risk items that could have a major impact on management are identified and managed as “specific risks” through the creation of a risk management system.
 For each specific risk, a functional department responsible for risk management across the entire company and a company/business unit responsible for risk management in their respective business domains collaborate to minimize risks and to prevent risks from actually occurring.
-Specific risks are periodically reviewed, scored, and ranked in order of priority so that Sharp is able to respond to changes in the business environment and market.

 Response to Actualization of Major Risks